Oscar Wilde: Exile

 Though Wilde's health had suffered greatly from the harshness and diet of prison, he had a feeling of spiritual renewal.
 He immediately wrote to the Society of Jesus requesting a six-month Catholic retreat; when the request was denied, Wilde wept.
 "I intend to be received into the Catholic Church before long", Wilde told a journalist who asked about his religious intentions.

 Wilde spent his last three years usually impoverished and in exile.
-He took the name "Sebastian Melmoth", after Saint Sebastian and the titular character of Melmoth the Wanderer (a Gothic novel by Charles Maturin, Wilde's great-uncle).
+He took the name "Sebastian Melmoth", after Saint Sebastian and the title character of Melmoth the Wanderer (a Gothic novel by Charles Maturin, Wilde's great-uncle).
 Wilde wrote two long letters to the editor of the Daily Chronicle, describing the brutal conditions of English prisons and advocating penal reform.
 His discussion of the dismissal of Warder Martin for giving biscuits to an anaemic child prisoner repeated the themes of the corruption and degeneration of punishment that he had earlier outlined in The Soul of Man under Socialism.

 The English writer Ernest Dowson, who had known Wilde for a number of years and was one of the few individuals to support him during and after his conviction, is said to have remade his acquaintance in Dieppe.
 In a story later repeated by W.B.
 Yeats, Dowson encouraged Wilde to visit a brothel and have sex with a female prostitute "in order to repair his reputation".
 According to Dowson, after the encounter Wilde "said in a low voice 'The first these ten years, and it will be the last.
 It was like cold mutton ...
 But tell it in England, for it will entirely restore my character'."

 Wilde spent mid-1897 with Robert Ross in the seaside village of Berneval-le-Grand in northern France, where he wrote The Ballad of Reading Gaol, narrating the execution of Charles Thomas Wooldridge, who murdered his wife in a rage at her infidelity.
 It moves from an objective story-telling to symbolic identification with the prisoners.
 No attempt is made to assess the justice of the laws which convicted them but rather the poem highlights the brutality of the punishment that all convicts share.
 Wilde juxtaposes the executed man and himself with the line "Yet each man kills the thing he loves".
 He adopted the proletarian ballad form and the author was credited as "C33", Wilde's cell number in Reading Gaol.
 He suggested that it be published in Reynolds' Magazine, "because it circulates widely among the criminal classes – to which I now belong – for once I will be read by my peers – a new experience for me".
 It was an immediate roaring commercial success, going through seven editions in less than two years, only after which "[Oscar Wilde]" was added to the title page, though many in literary circles had known Wilde to be the author.